AnujanN/Customer_Churn_ANN/README.md

 - Validation Accuracy: ~85%
 - Early stopping implemented to prevent overfitting

-## 🌐 Deployment

-The Streamlit app can be deployed on various platforms:
-- Streamlit Cloud
-- Heroku
-- AWS EC2
-- Google Cloud Platform

 ## 👨‍💻 Developer

 **Anujan**
 Faculty of IT, University of Moratuwa

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing